-As the COVID-19 pandemic continues to spread across the world, companies that want to maintain business operations and abide by new government-mandated regulations concerning the movement of individuals, have widely adopted remote work models.
-And while for certain types of jobs and sectors, this poses no great problems, others face the danger of noncompliance with data protection regulations and industry standards.
+Starting with the coronavirus (COVID-19) pandemic, companies across the world that wanted to maintain business operations and abide by new government-mandated regulations concerning the movement of individuals, have widely adopted remote work models.
+And while for certain types of jobs and sectors, this posed no great problems, others faced the danger of non-compliance with data protection regulations and industry standards.

 The Payment Card Industry Data Security Standard (PCI DSS) has long been considered a hurdle to remote work as compliance is hard to achieve in an uncontrolled environment such as an employee’s home.
 PCI DSS is a set of 12 security requirements that helps businesses protect their payment systems from breaches, fraud, and theft of cardholder data.
 They include, among others, the need to implement strong access control measures, protect cardholder data and maintain an information security policy.